Besom, Stang and Sword: A Guide to Traditional Witchcraft, the Six-Fold Path & the Hidden Landscape

 Written By: Christopher Orapello and Tara-Love Maguire

 Numerous individuals are hearing the call of what has become known as traditional witchcraft.
-The primal practices, focus on the spirits of the land and one’s ancestral ties are providing centeredness in an all too modern world.
+The primal practices, focused on the spirits of the land and one’s ancestral ties are providing centeredness in an all too modern world.
 With online covens and crystal cleansing apps, even the rustic practices of magick and neo-paganism are being transformed by modern innovations.
 Traditional witchcraft provides a sense of something older, tied to tradition and lore, and the hidden powers in the worlds around us.
 Many of the best and most popular books on the topic are written from a European perspective.
 The gorgeous works of art coming from Troy Books and Three Hands Press have provided us with some of the most beautiful writings on this practice.
 However, for those living in North America and elsewhere in the world, there can be a certain level of disconnection from these spirits and forces rooted in the lands of Old Europe and the British Isles.
 Besom, Stang and Sword; provides a link between the Old World practices that formed the traditions of witchcraft as we know them, with a uniquely North American perspective and reverence for one’s local landscape.
-It is a synthesis of bio-regional animism, traditional European witchcraft and personal gnosis that has birthed the tradition known as Black Tree.
+It is a synthesis of animism, traditional European witchcraft and personal gnosis that has birthed the tradition known as Black Tree.
 The origins of the Black Tree tradition are in the New Jersey Pine Barrens on the east coast of the United States; also the name of the authors’ coven.
 By building this tradition, Orapello and Maguire, have unearthed a tradition of practice rooted in the local landscape and inspired by the spirits aligned with the practice of witchcraft.

 “No gods, many spirits” Besom, Stang and Sword, p.
 2)